 Played By: Jack HurstThe son of Darken Rahl and Kahlan Amnell Rahl, in the timeline created when Richard travels into the future.

-- Bald of Evil: As Lord Rahl
+- Bald of Evil: As Lord Rahl.

 - Canon Foreigner: Does not exist in the books.
-He is a character created for the series, specifically for this episode since there was no story where Richard is hurled through time and Kahlan was forced to accept Lord Rahl's marriage proposal and had a son with him.
+He is a character created for the series, specifically for this episode since there was no story where Richard is hurled through time and Kahlan was forced to accept Lord Rahl's marriage proposal and have a son with him.

-- Enfant Terrible: Kahlan did warn Darken male confessors were likely to be corrupted by their own powers.
+- Enfant Terrible: Kahlan did warn Darken male Confessors were likely to be corrupted by their own powers.
 Mother knows best, indeed.

 - Even Bad Men Love Their Mamas: He did at first, but when Kahlan realized that he was corrupted and was going down the path of evil, she tried to kill him.
 She failed, and afterwards Nicholas killed her himself.